 Installing light switches in the wrong place

 Switches should be around 36 inches above the floor to allow for excess cable space.
-Install switches on the open side of a door as oppose to the hinged side so you’re not having to reach around the door to press the switch.
+Install switches on the open side of a door and avoid the hinged side so you’re not having to reach around the door to press the switch.
 To help, try and visualise your daily routines, walk in and out of a doorway and imagine pressing the switch as you enter and leave.

 Don’t forget about the dimmers

 Controlling the lighting in a room is key, this way you can adjust the light to suit your specific needs.
 Whether you’re reading, crafting with the kids or suffer with sensitive eyes a dimmer is beneficial.
 Dimming a light also has economic advantages.
 You can save up to 98 percent in energy when you dim a light.
 Reducing the wattage of a bulb with a dimmer will give your bulb more longevity, therefore saving you money in the long run.